MicrosoftDocs/architecture-center/docs/operator-guides/aks/AKS-ACI.md

 ## Known Limitations

-Virtaul node is fairly a new concept that is getting developed & has few limitations.
+Virtual node is fairly a new concept that is getting developed & is quite helpful when there are burst capabilities to be leveraged.
 Before taking the decision around whether Virtual Node can be the best-fit for your workload , please also go through https://docs.microsoft.com/en-us/azure/aks/virtual-nodes#known-limitations

 <br/>